-‘The river, memory and the impulse to write, the sounds and rhythms of words and water, these things merge time and again across the centuries to become the poetry and prose of rivers.’
-CHARLES RANGELEY-WILSON
+‘The river, memory and the impulse to write, the sounds and rhythms of words and water, these things merge time and time again across the centuries to become the poetry and prose of rivers.‘ Charles Rangeley-Wilson, from the introduction.

 Rivers are great workings of nature, time and geology.
 They have long been at the very centre of human culture, sustaining us with water, food, power and stories.
-Our thoughts flow like a river.
 A river’s journey, from source to sea, is a metaphor for life.